YoussefZayed/Portfolio/README.md

 # Portfolio
-This is a portfolio for Youssef Zayed
+This is my portfolio and it is still a work in progress.
-It will be updated as time goes on, feel free to contact me with the information provided
+This is my first web appliction project.

+# it is currently live at YoussefZayed.com

-Note: used bootstrap for project
+bootstrap is used for project